MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Overview.md

 Adaptive Cards are a combination of content, such as text and graphics, and actions that can be performed by a user.
 For more information, see [Adaptive Cards](http://adaptivecards.io/).
 The new Universal Actions for Adaptive Cards enables a common handling of the Adaptive Card actions across platforms and applications.
 For more information, see [Universal Action Model](/adaptive-cards/authoring-cards/universal-action-model).

-Get started by updating your scenarios using our [quick start guide](Work-with-universal-actions-for-adaptive-cards.md) section and leverage Universal Actions to update your scenarios.
+You can update scenarios using the [quick start guide](Work-with-universal-actions-for-adaptive-cards.md) and work with Universal Actions to update the scenarios.

 ## See also